Signed in as:

 For more information about the spiritual harm brought into the relationship via contraception, visit my CrMS page, scroll to the bottom and read about SPICE.

-Your appointments at Natural Women's Health with me will be one FULL HOUR in length.
-Generally speaking, NaPro appts will follow a typical protocol as outlined below.
+Most often an initial appt with a NaPro provider will be one FULL HOUR in length.
+Generally speaking, NaPro appts will follow a typical protocol.
 However, every individual is different and your situation may warrant a more expeditious process.
-Please know, the Creighton Model System (CrMS) is very important.
-Your CrMS chart will help direct me to what diagnostic tests and imaging tests should be done and what treatment plan would be most appropriate.
+Please know, the Creighton Model Charting is very important.
+Your CrMS chart will help direct your NaPro provider as to what diagnostic tests and imaging tests should be done and what treatment plan would be most appropriate for you, personally.
+For more detailed information about what a typical NaPro diagnostic evaluatin will look like, please click the button below.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.